PhonePe/Magazine/tutorials/magazine.md

 ## Conclusion

-You've now learned about the core concept of a `Magazine`: a container for temporary, homogeneous data items, identified by a unique name.
+Module defines the core concept of a `Magazine`: a container for temporary, homogeneous data items, identified by a unique name.
 You saw how to use the basic operations (`load`, `fire`, `reload`) through the `MagazineManager` to add data, retrieve it (usually FIFO), and put it back if needed.
 You also got a glimpse under the hood, understanding that the `Magazine` object delegates the hard work of persistence to an underlying storage strategy.

 In the next chapter, we'll look closer at the `MagazineData` object that gets returned when you `fire` an item.
 It contains more than just your raw data!